oracle-livelabs/apex/apex-professional-hol15/approval-management.md

   CONSTRAINT "EMP_EXPENSE_REQUEST_PK" PRIMARY KEY ("REQ_ID"));
   </copy>
   ```
-  Remember that SQL*Plus commands are ignored at runtime.

 5. Click Run and Run Now.
 Now you can see that SQL statements run successfully.